Gloucestershire

 little barrington Overlooking the village green at Little Barrington, Glos.
 The original bucket hook has snapped off the spout casting, and been replaced by a nut and bolt.

-Markings: An indistinct name, possibly "HOLROND", on the cylinder.
+Markings: An indistinct "C. EAST BURFORD", on the barrel.

 meysey hampton On the village green at Meysey Hampton, Glos, the pump is fixed at the top of a mounting block, for use by farm vehicles.
 Handle missing, and spout is threaded.